 Remove the sleeve from the auger and cap.

 If the auger hole is prone to collapse due to low cohesion in some soils, DEP recommends inserting a temporary rigid PVC casing into the hole.
 The casing prevents hole collapse and minimizes cross-contamination between soil zones as the auger is advanced.
-After collecting the samples, remove the temporary casing (if used) and fill the hole filled with the excavated soil.
+After collecting the samples, remove the temporary casing (if used) and fill the hole with the excavated soil.

 Remove the sample from the sampler by pushing or scraping the soil with an appropriate precleaned utensil into an appropriately precleaned tray or aluminum foil.